 ALCÁZAR

-Antonio Alcázar was born on May 10th, 1902 in Torreagüera (Murcia).
-Being one year old, he and his family move to Barcelona.
-Formed in CE Europa's lower categories, he has been one of the most outstanding players during the 20s.
-Playing as a left-winger, Alcázar almost completed his whole career with Europa and was called twice for Spain's National team.
-At the age of 20, he scored the winning goal against FC Barcelona at the Campionat de Catalunya, played in Girona at 1922.
-His name is strongly linked on the glorious years of the club.
+Antonio Alcázar Alonso was born on the 10th of May 1902 in Torreagüera (Region of Murcia) and is considered the first great Murcian footballer, even though he and his family moved to Barcelona when he was one year old.
+Formed in Europa’s lower categories, he was one of the most outstanding players during the successful 1920s.
+Playing as a left-winger, Alcázar almost completed his whole career in Europa’s shirt and was called twice for Spain’s national team.
+At the age of 20, he scored the winning goal against FC Barcelona during the decisive tiebreaker for the Catalan title, played in Girona in 1923.
+Moreover, he is one of the players with the most goals for Europa ever (61) and never missed a game between January 1919 and September 1928, a statewide record that still has not been broken.
+In short, Antonio Alcázar is one of the heroes of the glory era of the club.

 BASKETBALL

-On December 8th, 1922, the first basketball game in history in Spain was played.
-The game was between CE Europa and Laietà Sport Club, with the gràciens winning 8 – 2.
+On the 8th of December 1922, the first official basketball game in history in Spain was played.
+The match was between CE Europa and Laietà Sport Club, with the graciencs winning 8 - 2.
 The players representing Europa's basketball team were: Pérez, Julià, Barquens, Xavier, Palom, Brunet and García.
-Not much longer, the Catalunya Basketball Championship was organized, with CE Europa winning it twice, in 1924 and 1926.
+Not much longer, the Catalan Basketball Championship was organized, which proclaimed Europa Champions of Spain in 1924 and 1926.

 CROS